-For long-established Roland freaks, the barking dog of the 1980s is at best funny (if not annoying).
+For long-established Roland freaks, the barking dog of the late 1980s / early 1990s is at best funny (if not annoying).
 But what about the “Next Generation”?
 Hardly any of the teens or twens are familiar with the Roland E-86 arranger keyboard or the Roland MT-32 sample player (for example).
 So maybe this is new stuff for them.

 It’s exactly these sounds that are now available again.
 And maybe such quirky effects are delightful, maybe such strange strings fit in well with their own music.
 Jupiter-X has Bluetooth – we haven’t gotten around to this yet – so external music (from your Smartphone … ) can be played via the internal loudspeakers (which have also gone unmentioned until now).
 Smartphone music with barking dogs, strange strings and helicopter accompaniment – who knows, that sort of performance might just have innovative potential once again.

 What Roland veterans tend to acknowledge with a doubtful shake of the head might just come into its own in a completely different way for the younger generation.
 No joke.
 It wouldn’t surprise us if Jupiter-X owners between the age of 20 and 30 actually find the integrated synthesizer “Model SH-101” cool.
 Although the 101 software is relatively far from the original, that again is something only owners of the original SH-101 might be aware of.

 Be that as it may: The sample aesthetics of the 80s and 90s could have a special effect on the “Next Generation”.
 So we abstain from making an assessment and leave that job to the musician himself.

 Many other additions …